 Portfolio Submission Deadlines

-The Director of Graduate Studies (DGS) will establish the submission deadlines for each portfolio.
+Submissions are typically required around mid-October and mid-March; the Director of Graduate Studies (DGS) will establish these deadlines.
 The faculty will review and comment on student’s progress and, if needed, make recommendations for improvement.
 The faculty may grant extensions of up to two semesters for students who have many deficiencies when entering the program or in cases where extenuating circumstances make it impossible to complete the portfolio requirements on time.
 Extensions will not be granted simply because a student has not completed his or her portfolio requirements.

 Portfolios will be considered every fall and spring semester.
 The Graduate Affairs Committee will review portfolio materials and solicit opinion from the faculty, then make the recommendation of pass or fail to the faculty.
 The faculty will then discuss and vote on the committee's recommendation.
 The decision is final and no appeal will be allowed.

 Each student will receive a letter that explains the faculty’s decision.
-Well-prepared students are allowed to submit their portfolio before the 5th semester or prior to any extension deadlines.
 If the portfolio is rejected, and the student's extension deadline has not expired, the Graduate Affairs Committee can send the portfolio back without going through the faculty vote, with written instructions to improve the portfolio.
 The Graduate Affairs Committee will exercise this option at most once for a student.